ImperialCollegeLondon/fragment-cloud/README.md

 ## Tests

+### Python test suite

+Use pytest on the folder `tests/python/`.

+On my machine, a signature is required for whatever reason: `pytest tests/python/*_tests.py`

+### C++ test suite

 1. Navigate to an empty folder called `debug/` or `release/` inside the `fragment-cloud/` folder.
 2. Run `cmake -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTS=1 ..` This will instruct the compiler to use debug flags, which makes it possible to run them with a debugger.
 3. `cmake --build .`
 4. `ctest`

 ## Example usage

+Have a look at the scripts and the Jupyter notebook in the `examples/` folder.
+Here is just a minimal example:

 ```python3
 import fcm